AcidVenom/snuffbox-mantis/README.md

 # snuffbox-mantis
-## The mantis revision of Snuffbox, which is cross-platform on Windows and Linux (Ubunutu).
+## The mantis revision of Snuffbox, which is cross-platform on Windows and Linux (Ubuntu).

-## All Linux code was compiled and tested with GCC under Ubuntu 16.04.2 LTS
+#### Note: all Linux code was compiled and tested with GCC under Ubuntu 16.04.2 LTS

 ### Important CMake variables